irchelp/irchelp.github.io/irchelp/networks/efnet/index.md

-#EFNet#
+---
+title: EFNet
+author: irchelp.org staff
+---
+# EFNet

-Once the largest IRC network, it share the claim with IRCNet of being the oldest IRC network.
+Once the largest IRC network, EFNet shares the claim with IRCNet of being the oldest IRC network.

-EFNet and IRCNet both share a unique, decentralized philosophy, and continue to shun nickname and channel registration, and enforce a distinct seperation between network and channel matters.
+EFNet and IRCNet both share a unique, decentralized philosophy, and continue to shun nickname and channel registration, and enforce a distinct separation between network and channel matters.

-As there are [no registration services](/irchelp/networks/noserv.html),"ownership" of nicknames and channels are not guranteed.
+As there are [no registration services](/irchelp/networks/noserv.html),"ownership" of nicknames and channels are not guaranteed.

 Channels fare a little better than nicknames, but not much, with a service called chanfix designed to promote channel stability without officially recognizing